idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 #### Problem Parameters

-Similar to the thermal hydraulics input file `run_ns_initial_res.i`, the physical properties of the problem are defined first.
+Similar to the thermal hydraulics input file `run_ns_initial.i`, the physical properties of the problem are defined first.
 Uniquely, the decay constants $\lambda$ and production fractions $\beta$ are defined for the six DNP groups.

 !listing msr/lotus/steady_state/run_prec_transport.i start=# Material Properties end=[GlobalParams]